TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

         n: number of terms to compute

     Returns:
-        list of x,y pairs for a Symmetric Icon Attractor [[x: float, y: float],...]
+        list of complex number for a Symmetric Icon Attractor [z: complex]

 ### [`tetrahedravert`](#tetrahedravert)